tum-msv/mimo-cnn-est/README.md

 A convolutional neural network estimator which learns the minimum mean squared error channel estimator for single-antenna users was recently proposed.
-We generalize the architecture to the estimation of MIMO channels with multipleantenna users and incorporate assumptions, such as a high number of antennas and a single propagation cluster, which reduces the computational complexity tremendously.
+We generalize the architecture to the estimation of MIMO channels with multiple antenna users and incorporate assumptions, such as a high number of antennas and a single propagation cluster, which reduces the computational complexity tremendously.
 Learning is used in